brunorijsman/rift-python/doc/command-line-interface.md

 stop
 </pre>

+If you are connected to the CLI using Telnet, you can use the following keys for editing:

+* Cursor-Left: Move cursor on character left.

+* Cursor-Right: Move cursor on character right

+* Cursor-Up or Control-P: Go to the previous command in command history.

+* Cursor-Down or Control-N: Go to the next command in command history.

+* Control-A: Move cursor to the start of the line.

+* Control-E: Move cursor to the end of the line.

-Unfortunately, the CLI does not yet support any of the following features:
+The CLI does not yet support any of the following features:

 * Command completion: you must manually enter the complete command; you cannot enter partial commands or use tab to complete commands.

-* Interactive context-senstive help: you can enter "help" or "?" and press enter at the end of a partial command line to get context-senstive help.
+* Interactive context-sensitive help: you can enter "help" or "?" and press enter at the end of a partial command line to get context-sensitive help.
 But after reading the help text, you must manually re-enter the command line.

 ## Command Line Interface Commands